redhat-appstudio/infra-deployments/README.md

 - You must have another `kubeconfig` pointing to an existing kcp instance, that you wish to deploy to.
 You can use either a CPS or a local kcp instance.
 - The script `./hack/setup/install-pre-req.sh` will install these prerequisites for you, if they're not already installed.

-### Optional: CodeReady Containers Setup
+### Optional: OpenShift Local (formerly CRC) Setup

-If you don't already have a test OpenShift cluster available, CodeReady Containers is a popular option.
+If you don't already have a test OpenShift cluster available, OpenShift Local is a popular option.
 It runs a small OpenShift cluster in a single VM on your local workstation.

-1) Create or log in using your free Red Hat account, and [install CodeReady Containers (CRC)](https://console.redhat.com/openshift/create/local).
+1) Create or log in using your free Red Hat account, and [install OpenShift Local (formerly Red Hat CodeReady Containers / CRC)](https://console.redhat.com/openshift/create/local).
-2) Make sure you have the latest version of CRC: `crc version`
+2) Make sure you have the latest version of OpenShift Local: `crc version`
-3) Run `./hack/setup/prepare-crc.sh` to configure CodeReady Containers with the recommended minimum memory (16 GiB) and CPUs (6) for App Studio.
+3) Run `./hack/setup/prepare-crc.sh` to configure OpenShift Local with the recommended minimum memory (16 GiB) and CPUs (6) for App Studio.
 The script has optional parameters for customizing `memory` and `cpu` allowance.
 It also supports `force delete` of existing cluster.
 Run `./hack/setup/prepare-crc.sh --help` to see the options.
 The script will also enable cluster monitoring and log you in as the cluster administrator.

 ### Optional: Quicklab storage setup for clusters